alexanderblindsey/Mutual-Funds-Analysis-Stata/README.md

 I include a list of tables and graphs containing summary statistics for all independent variables, the data's kernel density overlaid on a Normal Distribution, and scatter plots of each independent variable on returns.

+The data used in this project was lost, as initially I did not have the intention of posting it on GitHub.
+A printout of the Stata log file containing all the code is included at the end of the report.
+The raw log file has also been lost.